hashxim/hconMD/Work_MD/Cognitive Bias.md

 Blame external forces when bad things happen and give yourself credit when good things happen.

 ## Dunning-Kruger effect
+Believe that they are smarter and more capable than they really are.

+# Causes

 ---
 # Footer